0cjs/sedoc/8bit/hitachi/monitor.md

     L   Load from tape (always loads at start addr specified in file) P   Punch to tape (saves start addr to end - 1)
     V   Verify tape (compares memory using start addr and len in file)

+    Undocumented commands:
+    J   Start tape and send sound to it

 Tape loads and verifies must specify the correct filename; terminate filename input with a space or return if the filename is less than 6